alexfreed7/algorythms/README.md

 # Algorhythms

 Generate music with a quantum computer!
 This was completed for the [iQuHack 2021](https://www.iquise.mit.edu/iQuHACK/) Hackathon.
+This is the [repo](https://github.com/iQuHACK/2021_Algorhythms) used for the hackathon.

 ## Abstract